patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Resources

-It’s a `Good Point 3: built in resources` that image and audio resources are embedded into to the project and are available in a standard library, which can be expanded by assets uploaded to the project.
+Image and audio resources are embedded into to the project and are available in a standard library – `Good Point 3: built in resources` – which can be expanded by assets uploaded to the project.
 All of these can be copied, and modified once embedded.